dynnian/gplan/README.md

 ## About The Project

-Clido is a simple yet powerful CLI tool designed to help you manage your projects and tasks effectively from the terminal.
-Whether you're a developer, a project manager, or just someone who loves to keep things organized, Clido is the perfect tool for you.
+gplan is a simple yet powerful CLI tool designed to help you manage your projects and tasks effectively from the terminal.
+Whether you're a developer, a project manager, or just someone who loves to keep things organized, gplan is the perfect tool for you.

 ### Built With